negin-mt/polito-se2-25-03/report/Retrospective.md

 - What did go wrong in the sprint?

-      we have to spend more time in the definition of the task
+      - we have to spend more time in the definition of the task

-      the organitation of folder on github
+      - the organitation of folder on github

-      don't make test avaible to everybody
+      - don't make test avaible to everybody

 - What caused your errors in estimation (if any)?

-      We don't speak enough on the division of work and technical part
+      -we don't speak enough on the division of work and technical part

 - What lessons did you learn (both positive and negative) in this sprint?

-       we have to improve the suddivision of task, work and structure of project we are a good group and we help each other, when needed
+       - we have to improve the suddivision of task, work and structure of project
+       - we are a good group and we help each other, when needed

 - Which improvement goals set in the previous retrospective were you able to achieve?

-      we are able to complete all the stories we want to do
+      - we are able to complete all the stories we want to do

 - Which ones you were not able to achieve?
 Why?

-      We don't do all the task of the second story, beacause some of them are not usefull for the implementation of the story
+      - We don't do all the task of the second story, beacause some of them are not usefull for the implementation of the story

-      Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
+ - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

   > Propose one or two
-       create the structure of the project before starting coding, so the code could be more easy to read and found more attention in the creation of task, to avoid uncertainty on the work to do, to realize it
+       - create the structure of the project before starting coding, so the code could be more easy to read and found
+       - more attention in the creation of task, to avoid uncertainty on the work to do, to realize it
 - One thing you are proud of as a Team!!

-      cooperation and union
+      - cooperation and union